hainingpan/HartreeFock_GPT/Prompt_template.md

 You will be instructed to describe the kinetic term of Hamiltonian in {system} in the {real|momentum} space in the {single-particle|second-quantized} form.
 The degrees of freedom of the system are: {dof}
 The kinetic term is a tight-binding model composed of the following hopping process:
-1. {site i} and {site j} with the hopping amplitude {hopping}.
+{site i and site j with the amplitude hopping}
-[You should ensure the hermiticity of the Hamiltonian.]
+{You should ensure the hermiticity of the Hamiltonian|None}
-The summation should be taken over all {dof} and all real space positions.
+The summation should be taken over all {dof} and all {real|momentum} space positions.
-Return the Kinetic Hamiltonian {symbol}.
+Return the Kinetic Hamiltonian {kinetic_symbol}.

 Use the following conventions for the symbols:
 {def_var}